The 19th Aichi Art and Design College

 Teacher Yumi Takazumi

-After a few more months, I want to use a catchy typeface.
-For example, I use a typeface that has an impact, such as [Reggae].
-Some students even use catch typefaces, even for long sentences.
+After a few more months, they start to want to use a slightly different, catchy font.
+For example, they start using a font with an impact, such as [Reggae].
+Some students even use catchy fonts for long texts.

 Role of fonts taught in class

-As you study design, you will definitely understand how important font selection and character composition are related to visuals.
-With regard to visuals, it is clearly visible that the students themselves are absorbing more and more and improving, even if left alone.
-On the other hand, it seems that it will not work unless you teach how to handle letters.
-I think it's important to teach students how to handle and assemble such characters by grasping the characteristics of the typeface and arranging them in the appropriate places.
+While studying design, you will inevitably come to understand how much font selection and how typesetting relate to visuals and how important they are.
+When it comes to visuals, it is clear to see that students will absorb more and more on their own and improve even if left alone.
+On the other hand, it seems that they will not improve their handling of letters unless they are taught.
+I think it is important to teach students how to handle and typeset letters, such as grasping the characteristics of a typeface and arranging them in the appropriate place.

-Perhaps because of that, in a class one day, I made a title image of a certain famous anime with [Matisse] and when I showed it to the students, I said "Oh, Eva (Neon Genesis Evangelion / (c) GAINAX)!"
-There was something to show.
-I think students feel the atmosphere and image created by the combination of typeface and layout.
-Since LETS has a large number of typefaces, I think that you can choose the typeface that suits the atmosphere and image of the work, think about how to assemble letters, and express the image you feel with various combinations.
-Isn't that meaningful for students?
-(Mr. Yada)
+Perhaps that is why, one day in class, I created an imitation of the title image of a certain famous anime in Matisse and showed it to the students, who responded, "Oh, it's Eva (Neon Genesis Evangelion/(c) GAINAX)!"
+I think the students are also able to sense the atmosphere and image that the combination of font and layout creates.
+LETS has a wide variety of fonts, so you can choose a font that matches the atmosphere and image of your work, think about how to arrange the letters, and express the image you sense with various combinations.
+I think this is quite meaningful for the students as well.
+(Yada)

 Feedback to Fontworks

-I am satisfied with the number of released typefaces and the quality.
-Especially for [Rodin] and others, I feel that the design is pure.
-I think that new typefaces will be released in the future, but because it is a design school, I would like to emphasize basic typefaces rather than individuality typefaces.
+I am satisfied with the number of typefaces released and their quality.
+I think that Rodin in particular has a purely beautiful design.
+I think that new typefaces will be released in the future, but because we are a design school, we would like to focus on basic typefaces rather than typefaces that emphasize individuality.

-At Aichi School of Design and Design, industry-university collaborative lessons are being practiced as a curriculum for developing human resources.
-At the entrance gallery, I saw the students who were actually hired among the works produced by the request of companies and organizations.
-There were many works full of freshness, such as how to choose colors and typefaces, and I was surprised at the high degree of completion.
-On the other hand, I also felt that there are many typefaces that have not been used yet.
-All typefaces have a clear design concept, so as a font maker, we will continue to provide better services and information that will be useful for studying design work, including font information.
+Aichi College of Art and Design is implementing industry-academia collaboration classes as part of its human resource development curriculum.
+In the entrance gallery, we saw works created at the request of companies and organizations by students who had actually been selected.
+There were many works that were full of freshness, such as the use of color and the choice of font, and I was surprised at how well-crafted they were.
+On the other hand, I felt that there were probably many fonts that have not yet been used.
+Every font has a clear design concept, so as a font manufacturer, we will continue to provide better services and information, including font information, that will be useful for studying design work.

 Company Info